-The actuarial methods and assumptions used to set the actuarially determined contributions for the fiscal year ended June 30, 2023 were from the June 30, 2020 public agency valuations.
+The actuarial methods and assumptions used to set the actuarially determined contributions for the fiscal year ended June 30, 2024 were from the June 30, 2021 public agency valuations.

+Actuarial Cost Method Amortization Method/Period Actuarial Assumptions: Discount Rate

+Inflation Salary Increases Payroll Growth

+Retirement Age

+Mortality Rate Table

+Post Retirement Benefit Increases

-Actuarial Cost Method Entry Age Normal Amortization Method/Period Level of Percent of Payroll Actuarial Assumptions: Discount Rate 7.00% Inflation 2.75% Salary Increases Varies by Entry Age and Service Payroll Growth 2.75% Retirement Age The probabilities of Retirement are based on the 2010 CalPERS Experience study for the period from 1997 to 2007.
-Mortality Rate Table Derived using CalPERS' Membership Data for all Funds Post Retirement Benefit Increases Contract COLA up to 2.50% until Purchasing Power Protection Floor on Purchasing Power applies, 2.50% thereafter
+Entry Age Normal Level of Percent of Payroll

+Varies by Entry Age and Service

+The probabilities of Retirement are based on the 2010 CalPERS Experience study for the period from 1997 to 2007.
+Derived using CalPERS' Membership Data for all Funds

+Contract COLA up to 2.50% until Purchasing Power Protection Floor on Purchasing Power applies, 2.50% thereafter

-The mortality table used was developed based on CaIPERS' specific data.
+The mortality table used was developed based on CalPERS' specific data.
 The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 experience study report (based on CaIPERS demographic data from 1997 to 2015) that can be found on the CaIPERS website.
+For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.

 Changes in Assumptions: There were no changes from 2019 through 2021.
 In 2018, demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Actuarial Assumptions December 2017.
 In 2017, the accounting discount rate was reduced from 7.65 percent to 7.15 percent.
 In 2016, there were no changes.
 In 2015, amounts reported reflect an adjustment of the discount rate from 7.5% (net of administrative expense) to 7.65% (without a reduction for pension plan administrative expense).
-In 2014, amounts reported were based on the 7.5% discount rate.
+In 2014, amounts reported were